honojs/create-hono/README.md

 ## Quick Start

 Starter templates are available for each platform.
-Use one the following "create-hono" commands.
+Use one of the following "create-hono" commands.

 ```bash
 # npm